-My Book, The Rainbow Onion, is going to be published very soon.
+My Book, The Rainbow Onion, was published in July of 2020.
 It’s about the Transformative Power of Color Thinking.
 I thought I might take a couple of blog posts and dive into what color thinking actually means.

 This week, I’ll start with a few excerpts from Chapter 1, The Science and Language of Color.
 Next week, I’ll go into thinking.
 Then I’ll pull it together.

 - Color is light being reflected by a physical object.

 - White light is a mixture of all the colors of the rainbow reflected back to us.

 - Light is made up of electromagnetic waves (which are caused by vibrations).

 - We can feel color, even when we cannot see it.